LCHansson/deliciosa/inspiration.md

 - Unique word counts
 - Recurrence of artists: effects of participating multiple times (songwriters, artists)
 - Tittarsiffror
+- The Twitter crowd
+- Apply all analyses on this year's artists
+-

 ## More input